betterscientificsoftware/bssw.io/Events/CW21-Submissions.md

 CW21 is also calling for submissions for participant-led social activities to take place during their social programme!
 Ideas can include a netoworking or social activity, a board game night, a yoga or mediation session, a Bird of a Feather session, or any other suggestions.

-The deadline for submissions is 23:59 GMT on Sunday, 31 January 2021.
-For other deadlines, important dates and updates, please visit the [Collaborations Workshop 2021 (CW21) website](https://www.software.ac.uk/news/call-submissions-collaborations-workshop-2021).
+For deadlines, important dates and updates, please visit the [Collaborations Workshop 2021 (CW21) website](https://www.software.ac.uk/news/call-submissions-collaborations-workshop-2021).

 #### Contributed by